The 10 Types of Yogurt You Need to Know About

 DRINKABLE YOGURT & KEFIR

-Perfect for packing lunches for the kids or when you're on the go, drinkable yogurts come in almost every variety and flavor.
+Perfect for packing lunches for the kids or when you’re on the go, drinkable yogurts come in almost every variety and flavor.
 They range from super watery to ultra thick and have flavors that range from tart to sweet.
 The options are endless!
-"Kefir has been shown to help with lactose digestion and some research even supports that anti-cancer properties and can fight against tumors, as well as bacteria thanks to its probiotics."
-The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins' Veggie Cure explain.
-Now that you know so much about your yogurt choices, why not find out about 14 Yogurt-Free Products with Probiotics, too?
+“Kefir has been shown to help with lactose digestion and some research even supports those anti-cancer properties and can fight against tumors, as well as bacteria thanks to its probiotics.”
+The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins’ Veggie Cure explain.
+Now that you know so much about your yogurt choices, why not find out about the yogurt-free products with probiotics, too?

 Eat This!(for the kids): Stonyfield Organic Super Smoothie Peach